datumbrain/go-hex-arch-demo/README.md

 # HexaShop

-HexaShop is a simple Golang application built to learn and implement hexashopal architecture.
+HexaShop is a simple Golang application built to learn and implement hexagonal architecture.
 It includes APIs for managing users and products, demonstrating the core principles of domain-driven design and separation of concerns.

 ## Features

 - User management API (CRUD operations)
 - Product management API (CRUD operations)
-- Demonstrates hexashopal Architecture (ports & adapters pattern)
+- Demonstrates hexagonal Architecture (ports & adapters pattern)

 ## Architecture Overview

-This project uses the hexashopal architecture (also known as Ports and Adapters), which aims to create a more modular, loosely-coupled code structure.
+This project uses the hexagonal architecture (also known as Ports and Adapters), which aims to create a more modular, loosely-coupled code structure.
 The business logic (core domain) is separated from the infrastructure (database, HTTP layer), making it easier to test and extend.

 ## Pre-requisites